Who is GAP IN THE FENCE?

 Frances played bass guitar in 80s inner city Sydney in a band that will remain nameless, and many years later played second fiddle in the Huon Valley Society Orchestra.
 She worked at various roles over ten years on the Cygnet Folk Festival including coordinating the Sunday Cabaret for five years.

-Frances is currently the Artistic Director/CEO of GASP (Glenorchy Art & Sculpture Park); establishing an arts outreach service for migrant and refugee artists for Citizen Tasmania; producing the Floating Scores project in association with the Tasmanian Symphony Orchestra; producing Heathens for performance in collaboration with writer Grace Williams; and administers the Women in Arts Leadership, Tasmania Facebook group.
+Currently she is producing the Floating Scores project in association with the Tasmanian Symphony Orchestra; producing the TSO's Overland Ensemble 2021 regional Tasmanian tour; producing Heathens for performance in collaboration with writer Grace Williams; and administers the Women in Arts Leadership, Tasmania Facebook group.